theforeman/forklift/README.md

 ## TODOs

- * shared mount point across Pulp workers and Pulp server instance
+ * use persistent volume for Pulp workers and Pulp server instance
  * add pulp_streamer and squid services
  * solve Pulp journald logging (and remove use of Stream handler hack on my fork)
  * use separate database for Candlepin